Board of Directors

 Shriya Yarlagadda - 2015 Nat Geo National Runnerup

-Shriya is a senior at Grand Blanc High School in Grand Blanc, MI.
+Shriya is a Sophomore at Harvard University majoring in Government and Data Sciences.
 Since becoming the National Runner-Up of the National Geographic Bee in 2015, she has worked with dozens of students, parents, and mentors as a Director of the GeoEd foundation.
 Outside of GeoEd, Shriya is the captain of her school's Varsity Quiz Bowl team, lead attorney of its Mock Trial team, incoming President of its Model UN club and the Blood Drive Chair of its National Honor Society chapter.
 She also enjoys being an engaged member of her community by sitting on the Board of Trustees of the Community Foundation of Greater Flint and promoting civic engagement throughout the state of Michigan.
 In her free time, Shriya enjoys reading, listening to music, and eating Chipotle.
 She is excited to continue to connect with the foundation's members to further promote geographic literacy.

 "You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of difference you want to make.” - Jane Goodall